beelabhmc/flower_map/README.md

 # setup
 ## dependencies
 The pipeline is written as a Snakefile which can be executed via [Snakemake](https://snakemake.readthedocs.io).
-We recommend using at least version 5.20.1:
+We recommend using version 5.20.1 for reproducibility:
 ```
-conda create -n snakemake -c bioconda -c conda-forge --no-channel-priority 'snakemake>=5.20.1'
+conda create -n snakemake -c bioconda -c conda-forge --no-channel-priority 'snakemake==5.20.1'
 ```
 We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) like this so that you can use the `--use-conda` flag when calling `snakemake` to let it [automatically handle all dependencies](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) of the pipeline.
 Otherwise, you must manually install the dependencies listed in the [env files](envs).